-These cost-effective best solar garden lights come from LITOM, and they come designed to use outdoors.
-You get the highest level LED technology with them that ensures you get attractive and very bright lighting in your garden.
+These cost-effective best lights come from LITOM, and they come designed to use outdoors.
+You get the highest level LED technology lighting with them that ensures you get attractive and very bright lighting in your garden.
 As a bonus, these lights come designed to absorb and convert sunlight for power, and it’ll store the sunlight so the light can last longer on one day’s charge.
 It puts out a pool of bright white LED lighting that can light up your pathways and create a bright area to walk in.

-These best solar garden lights come with motion sensor technology built right in.
+These best come with motion sensor lighting technology built right in.
 This technology will switch the lights on for 20 seconds as soon as it detects motion, and this allows you to see if any people or animals are out and about in your yard and garden after dark.
 They create a cost-effective security system that won’t break your bank, and they’re very easy to mount onto the wall or lay flat along your walkways.
-You can choose from a single pack or a pack of two and four lights.
+You can choose from a single lighting pack or a pack of two and four lights.

 - Has three different working modes